jbannick/hellokata-java/src/json/jackson/simplest/README.md

 To deploy this app:

-- You must have Java JRE for the release you used for building, or greater, installed on the destination computer
+- You must have the Java JRE for the release you used for building, or greater, installed on the destination computer

 1. Copy the lib, and out directories and run.sh file to the destination computer and directory
 2. At the command line, cd to that location